medialab/xan/docs/cmd/flatmap.md

 name,age,surname
 Mary Sue,45,Sue

+The expression can optionally be read from a file using the -f/--evaluate-file flag:

+    $ xan flatmap -f expr.moonblade surname file.csv > result.csv

 For a quick review of the capabilities of the expression language, check out the `xan help cheatsheet` command.